hufihaf/Some-projects/README.md

-File including some simple public projects I work on daily.
+"Some-projects" is a file including some public projects I work on daily.
+It includes Racket, Java, C, and Python projects.